evrardjp/osa_toolkit/README.md

 Release tooling for OpenStack-Ansible.

-If you're not using default workspace folder, you should define it in all the commands.
+If you're not using default workspace folder (/tmp/workdir), you should define it in all the commands.

 Bumping master
 --------------